Foshan YiWeiXin Technology Co.,Ltd.

 • Capabilities: This opens doors to even more intricate designs, such as parts with multiple distinct functional zones or highly detailed multi-color aesthetics.

-• YWX as a Leading 3K Supplier: YWX offers cutting-edge 3K molding services.
+• YWX as a Leading 3K Injection Molding Supplier: YWX offers cutting-edge 3K injection molding services.
 Our advanced capabilities ensure precise material placement and optimal bonding, crucial for the durability and performance of these complex components.
 We partner with you to bring your most ambitious multi-material solutions to life.

 3. Overmolding